Alessandro9827/Alessandro9827/README.md

 <h1>Hi Heveryone! 😁</h1>
-- 👋 Hi, I’m @Alessandro
+- 👋 Hi, I’m @Alessandro <br>
-- 👀 I’m interested in Web Developer
+- 👀 I’m interested in Web Developer <br>
-- 📫 How to reach me: LinkedIn, Email on my prfile
+- 📫 How to reach me: LinkedIn, Email on my prfile <br>

 <!---
 Alessandro9827/Alessandro9827 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.